 (C) In all other cases, a second attorney should be appointed as co-counsel whenever necessary to protect the rights of a defendant.
 An entry by the court for the extraordinary appointment of additional counsel is required to qualify for reimbursement.
 Situations necessitating the appointment of additional counsel include, but are not limited to:

 (1) Cases that are unusually complex, involve numerous charges or co-defendants, include a large volume of discovery or evidence, or involve technical issues that require special expertise.

-(B) When needed to depose a witness not located in the immediate area;
+(2) When an additional attorney is needed to depose a witness not located in the immediate area.

-(E) When the assistance of additional counsel is necessary to provide quality defense.
+(5) Additional counsel is necessary to provide a quality and effective defense.